duongquangsang080299/flutter_exercise/README.md

 - 1 Dev

-***Start date :*** 21/08/2023
+***Start date :*** 02/11/2023

-***Timeline:*** 2 weeks ( 21/8/2023-5/9/2023)
+***Timeline:*** 2 weeks ( 02/11/2023-15/11/2023)

-***Actual:*** 20 days

 ***Target :***

-- Setup tools for check Dart, Flutter code styles (Very Good Analysis)
-- Understanding and apply Flutter Widget for building UI
-- Apply responsive & adaptive for build mobile app support various Android & iOS devices resolution (with device_preview plugin)
-- Interactive (Tap, double tap, swipe, etc..)
-- Multi-languages with L10n and theme (dark, light)
-- Build a form with validation, auto focus, adjust layout, focus when keyboard pop-up
-- Portrait only
+- Use storage to persist current user information logged in
-- Understanding and apply navigation for switch between screens
+- Understanding and apply basic state management
-- Understanding and apply widget_book plugin for building UI documentation
+- Understanding and apply widget lifecycle
+- Make API calls from Flutter app
+- Apply unit testing (coverage >= 80%) and coverage report

 ## Prerequisites
 Before you continue, ensure you meet the following requirements: